 When 18-year-old Emma Gonzalez was asked by “60 Minutes” correspondent Sharyn Alfonsi why she broke through among the student activists, Emma’s response was, “It might’ve been my hair…. you know, just iconically you think of the picture and you think of a bald girl.”
 Now, personally, I think Emma Gonzalez is a lot more than just a buzz cut, but her response was revealing.
 This is the Instagram generation, and they have an instinctive understanding of the power of strong visuals.
 Emma looked like a warrior-heroine, and the public responded.

-Some gun-safety groups have tried not to antagonize the NRA, but the Parkland students have been brutal in targeting the organization and the members of Congress it supports.
+Some gun-safety groups have tried not to antagonize the NRA, but the Parkland students have been brutal in targeting the organization and its allies in Congress.
 The identification of a clear antagonist pits the young, idealistic students against a heavily funded and well established lobbying group, making them the David to the NRA’s Goliath.
 It’s a classic storytelling strategy and one that works particularly well when NRA advocates criticize the students as too immature or self-indulgent.
 (A better PR strategy for the NRA would be to try to partner with the student movement or at least show a willingness to listen, but that seems to have been abandoned after the CNN town hall.)